 If you have gingivitis, the earliest stage of gum disease, it can often be reversed with good oral hygiene habits and regular cleanings.
 More advanced stages of gum disease can’t be cured, but we can treat the condition to keep it from progressing.
-This will reduce your risk of the health risks associated with gum disease and also prevent tooth loss.
+This will reduce your risk of health problems associated with gum disease and also prevent tooth loss.

-The first type of therapy we recommend is called a deep cleaning, or scaling and root planing, which is typically done in more than one appointment.
+The first type of therapy we recommend is called deep cleaning, or scaling and root planing, which is typically done in more than one appointment.
 One of our gentle, experienced hygienists will start by making sure you’re numb and comfortable before removing the deposits of bacteria-laden tartar under your gumline.